-Soak up spell-binding ancient culture, surround yourself with elephants and sample tongue-tingling exotic flavours whilst helping Cambodia recover from a turbulent past.
-The brutal Khmer Rouge regime of the 70s led to the massacre of millions of innocent people, and plunged the country into deep poverty with a two-decade civil war.
+Soak up spell-binding ancient culture, surround yourself with elephants and sample tongue-tingling exotic flavours whilst helping Cambodia recover from it's turbulent past of the Khmer Rouge regime.

 Siem Reap, a town rich in history where East fuses with West in spectacular style.
 Situated at the foot of Cambodia’s Angkor Wat Temple complex and close to spectacular forests, waterfalls and South East Asia’s largest inland lake.

 The old French colonial capital, many of the prettiest buildings here are European influenced with shuttered windows and it’s still possible to hunt down a baguette in the market, in between stalls selling Khmer foodie treats and pyjama sets (worn by many to work).
 Combine this with the city’s buzzing night life, street food, music and art scene and it’s hardly surprising that the city has recently experienced a massive resurgence in popularity.

 Here you’ll live in our volunteer house right in the heart of this buzzing city and dare I say it a stones throw away from the infamous “pub street”.